 Under a few circumstances (e.g., personal care, case management services), providers may contract with non-Medicaid enrolled agencies for services.
-Providers are legally, programmatically, and fiscally responsible for the services provided by their contractor's services.
+Providers are legally, programmatically, and fiscally responsible for the services provided by their contractors and their contractor's services.